52 Different Types of Beetles in Arizona

 30. Click Beetle

-Moreso, it is rare to find click beetles on plants because they prefer humid habitats near water sources.
-Click beetles are most active at night and feed on snails, slugs, other insects, and small reptiles such as lizards.
+Moreover, it is rare to find click beetles on plants because they prefer humid habitats near water sources.
+Click beetles are most active at night and feed on snails, slugs, insects, and small reptiles like lizards.

 Certainly, our role with the numerous types of beetles in Arizona is only complete with the Click beetles!